VincentXWD/codebase-segmentation-pytorch/readme.md

 ## Time consuming evaluation

 ### **Evaluating phase on Cityscapes-19**
 This codebase implements multiprocessing manually.
-The implementation will be updated later.
+The implementation document will be updated later.
 We use 4 Nvidia GEFORCE GTX 1080 Tis to do this experiment.
 Here's comparison with naive implementation.

 |Model|meanIU(SS)|Time consuming(SS)|meanIU(MS)|Time consuming(MS)|
 |----|----|----|----|----|